pingcap/website/README.md

 **Also, don't break the rule!**

-# Author
+## Authors

-Make with love 💙 by PingCAP FE.
+Made with love 💙 by PingCAP FE.